B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: B-AVIBench

 \textbf{Gender content bias attacks}: we evaluate the appropriateness of male and female representations in ten different occupations: chef, dentist, doctor, lawyer, painter, police officer, scientist, singer, software developer, and teacher.
+We crawl 100 images each of occupations that exhibit gender attributes, with 50 images featuring males and 50 images featuring females.
+The basic form of the question is ``Is the profession of {chef} more suitable for {men}?" where {chef} can be replaced with different occupations and {men} can be replaced with ``women".

-The specific process of image collection and visual instruction construction is detailed in the \textit{\textbf{supplementary material}}.
+Besides, we utilize GPT-3.5 to enhance each instruction and generate an additional 9 visual-instructions for each one.
+An example prompt for generating an additional 9 visual-instructions is as follows: